Medical privacy changes would smooth info sharing in crises

 — In a health care system that’s notoriously compartmentalized, the changes would make it easier for a hospital or medical office to provide pertinent details about a patient’s condition to another health care service provider.
 Medical providers would also again greater ability to coordinate with social service and caregiving agencies.

+“I don’t think these are partisan changes to the rules,” she said.
+The principal changes seem to reflect “reasonable and measured approaches.”

+McGraw is now chief regulatory officer with Ciitizen, a health technology company she cofounded that helps people collect and organize their medical records to help them get the best treatment.

-Roger Severino, head of the HHS office that oversees medical privacy protections, said a companion set of changes in the proposal would make it easier for patients to get access to their medical records.
+Roger Severino, who currently heads the HHS office that oversees medical privacy protections, said a companion set of changes in the proposal would make it easier for patients to get access to their medical records.

 For example, current rules give medical offices 30 days to respond to a patient’s request for records.
 That would be shortened to 15 days.